-Chronic back pain has been a major contributor to the opiod epidemic, is a leading cause of missed work days, and effects people’s quality of life.
+Chronic back pain has been a major contributor to the opioid epidemic, is a leading cause of missed workdays, and affects people’s quality of life.
 No one wants chronic back pain but do you know what having a healthy back entails?
 When I asked people I know, I usually got some combination of “strong” and “good posture”.
 Everyone knows an unhealthy back has some level of pain and dysfunction and wants to avoid that, but how do we protect ourselves from chronic pain and keep our back healthy?
 Today’s post is all about how to use aqua yoga for a healthy back.

 How does aqua yoga contribute to a healthy back?

 Your spine is meant to move in six base directions – flexion/extension, twist both directions, side bend both directions (1).
 Spinal movements can be combined in infinite variations but starting with the three planes of the body, these six are the basics.
 We do these six movements in every aqua yoga class.
 If you want to step back a minute here, and read more about aqua yoga in general first, read my Ultimate Guide to Aqua Yoga.

 Through improving strength

 Muscles work in pairs.
 When a muscle contracts, it’s called the agonist and is usually getting shorter to make movement in a joint happen.
 The antagonist is being asked to lengthen for that same joint to move.
 Running man shows this in action.
 His quads are shortening and contracting to move his leg forward and his hamstrings have to lengthen.
 The hamstrings will need to contract and the quads lengthen to bring the leg back.

 What happens when one of these actions is happening with a lot of load?
 That’s what bodybuilders do – stress muscles selectively for a certain look.
 Repetitively performing actions, especially with poor form, can cause pain.
 When you’re overusing one set of muscles and not strengthening the opposing set, that can also turn into a painful condition over time.